Is it ok to enlarge or reduce your edge-to-edge files?

 Some embroidery machine manufacturers — specifically Baby Lock and Brother — claim that with their newer machines, you can resize files and the machine WILL recalculate the stitches.
 Theoretically, that means that you should be able to resize files at will.

-Some newer software — specifically the Embroidery Tool Shed software available from Designs in Machine Embroidery — also indicate that the software can resize designs and recalculate the stitch count.
+Some newer software — specifically the Embroidery Tool Shed software (produced by Designs in Machine embroidery, but available for download here) can resize designs and recalculate the stitch count.
 Embroidery Tool Shed is a free software package that allows you to purchase more functionality.
 The basic functions though — including resizing files — are available for free.

 Whether you’re talking about newer machines or newer software, our answer remains the same, we have not had a chance to experiment with this.
 So, we still recommend that you only resize files +/- 10%, just to be sure.
 If you want to try resizing more, be sure to look at the stitch count before and after you resize.
 If the stitch count changes proportionally with the change to the dimensions, then you should be good.